abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/updateconfiguration.md

 kubectl -n abcdesktop get configmap abcdesktop-config -o jsonpath='{.data.od\.config}' > od.config
 ```

-You get a the new local file `od.config`
+You will get a new local file `od.config`.

-To make change, edit your own `od.config` file with your favorite file editor:
+To make changes, edit your own `od.config` file with your preferred file editor:

 ```bash
 vim od.config